Hyperbaric oxygenation: utility in intensive therapy - part 2. | Canada Hyperbarics Skip to main content

 What They Found

 Researchers found that hyperbaric oxygenation (HBO) can reduce mortality and invalidity for conditions like gangrene, non-clostridial myonecroses, and intracranial abscesses.
-The abstract did not provide specific numerical findings, but noted HBO's mechanisms include reducing edema, inhibiting alpha-toxins, and improving antibiotic efficacy and immune defense.
+The abstract did not provide specific numerical findings, but noted HBO's mechanisms include reducing oedema, inhibiting alpha-toxins, and improving antibiotic efficacy and immune defense.

 Canadian Relevance